timboss/AssetMgt/README.md

 # AssetMgt

-An exercise in the Python / Django stack, this system will be provide tracking and management of all Assets at the AMRC as well as becoming a framework for the development of future Web-Apps.
+An exercise in the Python3 / Django / MS SQL stack.

+This system will provide tracking and management of Assets, asset calibration and asset maintenance, as well as becoming a framework for the development of future Web-Apps using this stack.